Sanders accuses Biden of distorting ‘Medicare for All’ plan

 “It’s not a terribly radical idea because in one form or another it exists in countries all over the world, including Canada,” Sanders said.
 “Is it free?
 No. It is funded out of the general fund in a progressive manner.”

 Sanders said the primary function of the existing American health care system — the costliest in the world — is to make profits for drug and insurance companies.

-He dismissed a concern raised by a supporter of President Donald Trump in the audience who suggested Medicare for All would prevent him from selecting his own doctor.
+Sanders and a supporter of President Donald Trump — who said he recently lost his insurance and job — initially shouted over each other when Sanders asked for input from the audience.

+But they eventually put their arms around each other as Sanders asked him to help deliver the message to health care corporations and pharmaceutical drug companies that “the function of health care is to provide quality care to all of these people.”

 “You can go to any doctor you want,” Sanders said.
 “Anybody who tells you Medicare for All limits your choices of doctors are not telling you the truth.”

-Sanders lost the 2016 Democratic caucuses in Nevada to Hillary Clinton 55% to 45% primarily because of her strength in Las Vegas and Clark County.
-But he carried northern Nevada’s Washoe County, where he scheduled a rally Friday evening at the University of Nevada, Reno.
+Sanders lost the 2016 Democratic caucuses in Nevada to Hillary Clinton 55% to 45% primarily because of her strength in Las Vegas and Clark County but has maintained fierce support in the key Western swing state.

+He carried northern Nevada’s Washoe County, where he drew loud cheers later Friday from hundreds of students at an outdoor “College For All” rally on the campus of the University of Nevada, Reno.
+He also planned to campaign Saturday in Las Vegas.